kwant-project/kwant/doc/source/tutorial/tutorial2.rst

-translational vector allows to place the lead unambiguously in real space -- the unit cell is repeated infinitely many times in the direction and opposite to the direction of the translational vector. kwant examines the lead starting from infinity and traces it back (going opposite to the direction of the translational vector) until it intersects the scattering region.
+translational vector allows to place the lead unambiguously in real space -- the unit cell is repeated infinitely many times in the direction and opposite to the direction of the translational vector.
+Kwant examines the lead starting from infinity and traces it back (going opposite to the direction of the translational vector) until it intersects the scattering region.
 At this intersection, the lead is attached: